Tao Porchon-Lynch: Professional yoga

 Later on, Porchon-Lynch, now a married woman, found herself becoming more serious in yoga.
 Having studied with yoga greats Sri Aurobindo and Indra Devi, she abandoned her acting job in 1967, deciding to become a full-time yogi.
 Jack LaLanne was the first to hire her to teach yoga.
 In 1976, she became one of the founders of the Yoga Teachers Alliance, now known as the Yoga Teachers Association.
 She based her operations in New York and set up the Westchester Institute of Yoga in 1982, which now has students from all over the world.
 In 1995, with Indra Devi, she flew to Israel to attend the Yoga for Peace International Peace Conference.
 Porchon-Lynch has also been one of B. K. S. Iyengar's disciples in yoga and reportedly the first "foreign" student of his.

 Porchon-Lynch has embraced her age and carried her yoga with her.
 She has mentioned, "I'm going to teach yoga until I can't breathe anymore."
 She received the Guinness World Records title of world's oldest yoga teacher from Berniece Bates in May 2012.
 Porchon-Lynch was 93 when she broke the world record.
 In 2013, in collaboration with Tara Stiles, she released a DVD on yoga, titled Yoga with Tao Porchon-Lynch.
 In addition, she published a book about meditation, titled Reflections: The Yogic Journey of Life.

 Other endeavors

 Outside of yoga, Porchon-Lynch continued to involve herself in competitive dancing, particularly in ballroom tango.
 She had several hundred first-place titles in competitive dancing.
 Her youngest dance partners were Hayk Balasanyan, Vard Margaryan and Anton Bilozorov.

 In 1967, Porchon-Lynch assisted in the establishment of the American Wine Society (AWS) with her spouse.
 When it split into different branches across the United States, she was selected in 1970 to be the Vice-President of the AWS in Southern New York.
 She also frequently appeared as part of the judging panel in various wine competitions.
 She later became the publisher and editor-in-chief of the wine appreciation magazine, The Beverage Communicator, distributed by the AWS.
 With her fellow yoga practitioners, Porchon-Lynch organized annual wine appreciation trips to France.

-In 2016, Tao Porchon-Lynch received the Women's Entrepreneurship Day Pioneer Award at the United Nations in recognition of her achievements in the sports world.